Chapter 1:

 "I don't think it's wise to ask so many questions at once."
 Haku turned on him.
 The doctor stammered, "I mean... he just survived a life-threatening wound.
 I don't think—"

-“So what, you think offering him cookies would help us find Master?
-Should I feed him and sing him a lullaby too?”
+"So what, you think offering him cookies would help us find Master?
+Should I feed him and sing him a lullaby, too?"

 "That's not what I meant—"

-“Oh really?
-Then what did you mean?”
+"Oh, really?
+Then how did you mean it?"

-“Are you going to answer today, or should I cut out your tongue so you literally can’t?”
+The doctor swallowed hard and slipped out with a weak excuse.
+With no one else to take her anger out on, Haku barked at Ren: "Are you going to answer today, or should I cut out your tongue so you literally can't?"

 Her eyebrows shot up in surprise, then narrowed in fury.
 She grabbed him roughly by the front of his white shirt, despite him being a head taller.
 He instinctively recoiled but held his ground, a strange confidence settling in.